1994 Virginia bar murders: Michael David Clagett

-Clagett's background

 Michael David Clagett was born on June 30, 1961, to James T. Clagett and Iris M. Etter.
 Clagett, who had a brother, grew up in Ohio.
 According to Clagett's brother and mother, Clagett's father, who worked in Columbus, Ohio at a General Motors plant, was an alcoholic who did not have a good relationship with his family.
 Clagett was exposed to alcohol at a young age due to the alcoholism of his father, who died from liver cirrhosis in 1977 at the age of 52.
 Clagett was 18 when he married his then 14-year-old pregnant girlfriend, and she gave birth to a son; the marriage ended in 1991 due to Clagett abusing his wife.

 During his childhood, Clagett was said to be the polar opposite of his older brother Jim, and often grew up under his shadow; Jim was outgoing, hard-working and active in scout-related activities and clubs, while Clagett was lazy, disruptive and began picking up negative habits at a young age.
 Clagett dropped out of high school in the 10th grade, the same year his parents divorced.
 Clagett would later obtain his high school diploma by passing the GED.

 Clagett's first run-in with the law began at age 13, when he was arrested for charges of reckless driving, driving without a license and leaving the scene of an accident, which resulted in a $25 fine.
 The charge of driving without a license, however, was dismissed before his conviction.
 In 1979 and 1980, Clagett was caught thrice for passing bad checks in Ohio.
 He also struggled with drug and alcohol addiction since his teenage years.